-Azure has recently added the ability to authenticate to Azure SQL Database and Azure SQL Data Warehouse using Azure Active Directory.
+Azure has recently added the ability to authenticate to Azure SQL Database and Azure Synapse using Azure Active Directory.
 This allows you to centrally manage identity to your database.

-As per Microsoft documentation, Azure Active Directory authentication is a mechanism of connecting to Microsoft Azure SQL Data Warehouse and Azure SQL Database by using identities in Azure Active Directory (Azure AD).
+As per Microsoft documentation, Azure Active Directory authentication is a mechanism of connecting to Microsoft Azure Synapse and Azure SQL Database by using identities in Azure Active Directory (Azure AD).
 With Azure Active Directory authentication, you can centrally manage the identities of database users and other Microsoft services in one central location.
-Central ID management provides a single place to manage SQL Data Warehouse users and simplifies permission management.
+Central ID management provides a single place to manage Synapse users and simplifies permission management.

 See here for a great document explaining the details of using Azure Active Directory Authentication for authentication with SQL